aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 > **TDD can\`t even be begun until we know the architecture up front.** Because tests are a kind of _formal statement of requirements_.
 > So we can use TDD only to help us design a feature that lives within the architecture.
 Architecture and problem domain are _discontinuous_.

-> **But our up front decisions are limited to choosing a user experience, and choosing the architectural pattern that is most consistent with that user experience.**
+> **So our up front decisions are limited to choosing a user experience, and choosing the architectural pattern that is most consistent with that user experience.**
 > Fortunately, the number of system architectures is relatively small: request/response systems (websites), event-driven applications (games), etc.

 44. [Where is the Foreman?](https://blog.cleancoder.com/uncle-bob/2014/02/21/WhereIsTheForeman.html)